monikakaron/monikakaron.github.io/_posts/2022-10-06-Steal-with-pride.md

 _Source: kaykaykit @ DeviantArt_

-# You don’t always need to reinvent the wheel, a simple re-design will do.
+# You don’t always need to re-invent the wheel, a simple re-design will do.

 There is no use to invent things that already exist. **Use what you can find**, but don´t forget to **give credit to "the inventor"**.